yuhoo0302/dclp/ReadMe.md

-# Interface for the CLP
+# Codes and models for the AIOC paper

 This code contains the interface to diagnose CL (Cleft Lip) and CLP (Cleft Lip and Palate) from normal conditions.